-- Yoga helps to maintain a balance between oneself and environment.
+- Yoga helps to maintain a balance between oneself and the environment.

 - Yoga acts as an aid to one's health.

-- It help us to deal with several problems, worries etc.
+- It helps us to deal with several problems, worries etc.

-- By regular practice of yoga, an individual can rid from health related problems.
+- By regular practice of yoga, an individual can rid of health-related problems.